-He then showed us the cupboard where there were four different bottles of Mezcal and showed us the refrigerator that was stocked with beer, all included in the price of the class.
-I waited about 30 minutes into the class, after we finished making two really yummy salsas, to break into that Mezcal.
-It was only about one in the afternoon, but hey it was a vacation in Mexico and on Christmas Eve!!
+He then showed us the cupboard where there were four different bottles of mezcal and showed us the refrigerator that was stocked with beer, all included in the price of the class.
+I waited about 30 minutes into the class, after we finished making two really yummy salsas, to break into that mezcal.
+It was only about one in the afternoon, but hey it was a vacation in Mexico and Christmas Eve!!
 Before long, my mom and my aunt and I, plus the four other really friendly people who were taking the class with us, were having an absolute blast.

 At one point I was helping myself to the Mezcal and I asked my aunt if she wanted another shot.
 She was holding a beer in one hand and her phone in the other and she said, “No thanks, I don’t have a free hand.”
 Then she slowly looked down at the shot glass necklace and looked up at me with a big grin and said, “But wait, I have a neck!”